pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             device_id=torch.cuda.current_device(),
             backward_prefetch = BackwardPrefetch.BACKWARD_PRE)

-It has two settings, BACKWARD_PRE and BACKWARD_POST, (Add what each one does).
-Using BACKWARD_PRE, in the running HF T5 example, we could observer 2-10% speedup in training.

-Checkpoint Saving Streamed on CPU
+It has two settings, BACKWARD_PRE and BACKWARD_POST, where BACKWARD_POST is the default.
+BACKWARD_POST means that the next FSDP unit's params will not be requested until the current FSDP unit processing is complete, this minimizing memory overhead.
+In some cases, using BACKWARD_PRE can increase model training speed from 2-10%, with the higher speedups noted for larger models.

+Model Checkpoint Saving, by streaming to the Rank0 CPU
 --------------
-To save the model checkpoints at the end of the training, if your model is larger than to fit into one gpu (e.g 3B and above), setting the FullStateDictConfig to to stream the model states to cpu,and using FSDP.state_dict_type context manager as shown below would help to avoid OOM errors.
-This, will stream model state dicts to CPU on each rank where on rank0 all the states dicts will be aggregated to build the full model state dict.
+To save the model checkpoints during or at the end of the training, 1.12 offers the ability to save model checkpoints by having all ranks (GPU's) send their owned params to the rank0 GPU, which then streams these arriving shards to it's CPU for full model assembly.
+This avoids potential OOM for models that are larger than a single GPU memory.
+The full model state dict is then assembled in CPU memory and can be saved to disk.

-This can be added in 2.4 to the FSDP wrapper:
+This feature can be run as follows:

 .. code-block:: python